qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - hold sent with edison mail
 - where are you going sent with edison mail

+## intent:set_up_aol_account
+- How do I set up my Aol account?
+- Hello, How do I set up my Aol account?

+## intent:set_up_gmail_account
+- How do I set up my Gmail account?
+- Hello, How do I set up my Gmail account?

+## intent:set_up_gmail_alias
+- How do I set up a Gmail alias in Email?
+- Hello, How do I set up a Gmail alias in Email?
+- how do i set up aliases in edison mail?
+- how do i set up gmail aliases?

+## intent:set_up_icloud_account
+- How do I set up my iCloud account?
+- Hello, How do I set up my iCloud account?

+## intent:set_up_other_account
+- How do I set up all other email accounts?
+- Hello, How do I set up all other email accounts?

+## intent:set_up_outlook_account
+- How do I set up my Outlook account?
+- Hello, How do I set up my Outlook account?

+## intent:set_up_yahoo_account
+- How do I set up my Yahoo account?
+- Hello, How do I set up my Yahoo account?

 ## intent:sign_beta_testing
 - How do I sign up for BETA testing of new products?\n\n \n\n\n\n\n'
 - i would like to sign up for beta testing of products
+- How do I sign up for BETA testing of new products?
+- Hello, How do I sign up for BETA testing of new products?
+- How do I sign up for BETA testing of new products?\n\n \n\n\n\n\n'

 ## intent:sign_in_problem
 - can't sign in